Waremme

 Waremme (/fr/; Wareme; Borgworm /nl/) is a municipality and city of Wallonia located in the province of Liège, in Belgium.

 The city is located on the River Geer (Jeker), in the loessic Haspengouw region.
 The economy is based on the cultivation of cereals and sugar beet, and on the food industry.

 The municipality includes the following districts: Bettincourt, Bleret, Bovenistier, Grand-Axhe, Lantremange, Oleye, and Waremme.

 History

 Several findings were unearthed near Waremme containing remnants of Neolithic and Bronze Age settlements.
-The main Roman road linking Bavai to Cologne passed right through the territory.
+The main Roman road linking Bavay to Cologne passed right through the territory.
 Tumuli and Roman villas were found nearby.
 Romans have also left a horse burial.

 The medieval hamlet of Woromia was cited for the first time in 965.
 On February 5, 1078, Woromia was ceded to the Prince-Bishopric of Liège, together with its castle, five mills, and six breweries.